awsdocs/aws-cloudhsm-user-guide/doc_source/cloudhsm_mgmt_util-shareKey.md

         Owned by user 3
 ```
-This example uses shareKey to share key `262177` with user `4`, another crypto user on the HSMs\.
+This comand uses shareKey to share key `262177` with user `4`, another crypto user on the HSMs\.
 The final argument uses a value of `1` to indicate a share operation\.
 The output shows that the operation succeeded on both HSMs in the cluster\.

 ```